Custom relation types in feed®

 Through the basic data function "Relations," you can define the types of relationships you want in feed®.
 This is as simple as giving the relationship a descriptive name and potentially an import code for use via the API.

-Each relationship is presented as a separate tab with a list of products related to the product.
+Each relationship is presented as a separate tab containing a list of products related to the product.

-Only relationship types where there are related products are visible on a product, so even if there are many types, only those in use will be displayed on the product.
-Such as "Accessories" and "Product package" in the example below.
+Only relationship types that have related products are visible on a product.
+Even if many relationship types exist in the feed, only those that are in use will be displayed on the product.

-If you made a checkmark on Count enabled for a relation you also get a Count field visible to the related products.
-This can be used for product packages to show the products included in a package, and the quantity.
+If you have checked “Quantity enabled” for a relationship, an additional “Quantity” field will be visible for the related products.
+This can be used for product bundles to show which products are included in a bundle and the quantity of each product.

 Attached products